Where Should Fire Alarm Pull Stations Be Located?

 There are two common types of pull stations, which include single-action and dual-action.
 A single action is the simple version where all one needs to do is pull down on the lever.
 A dual-action pull station means that someone needs to take two actions to sound the alarm.
 In some cases that means opening a box or breaking the glass around the handle before someone can access it.

 While a single action pull station is more straightforward, you introduce the risk that a child or someone playing a practical joke can easily access the equipment.
-A dual-action system is more likely to deter someone who does not want to take the extra step.
+A dual-action system is more likely to prevent an accidental activation.

 Additionally, a fire alarm pull station needs to be red and in a location that is completely unobstructed from obstacles.
 This way, anyone can access the pull station in an emergency.